-Friendship and sobriety don’t always go hand-in-hand, especially when much of your social life has previously been centered around drinking.
-The idea of having to turn down a drink at a party might just seem too embarrassing or, even worse, tempting.
-Instead of turning your back on fun and hanging out with friends, follow these four tips on how to have friends without relapsing.
+Friendship and sobriety don’t always go hand-in-hand, especially when much of your social life has formerly been centered around drinking.
+The potential embarrassment of turning down a drink at a party may seem daunting, and the temptation that may go along may seem too great a challenge.

 Remove toxic friends from your life